Chrysler R platform: Models

+Plymouth Gran Fury: 1980-1981; Introduced due to demand by fleet customers.
+Plymouth Gran Fury was, in essence, a Newport with slightly different external trim.

 Billed as "pillared hardtops", all R-body vehicles were available as four-door sedans only.
 No coupe, convertible, or station wagon was offered; Chrysler could not afford to develop these additional body styles.
 All R-body models were built at Plymouth's Lynch Road Plant in Detroit.

 The R-bodies ended up being three inches (76 mm) longer than the B-body Dodge Monaco and Plymouth Fury.
 Initial sales started off strong, and proceeded that way for most of the 1979 model year, with just over 121,000 produced and sold.
 However, in the spring of 1979, the Iranian Revolution was in full swing.
 Gas prices rose sharply, and the US economy plunged into a deep recession that would last for the next three years.
 Sales of the R-bodies sank abruptly for the 1980 and 1981 model years, and never recovered.
 The line was initially planned to be dropped after the 1980 model year, but strong protest from the fleet community (especially police departments) gave the R-body line a short reprieve for 1981.

 Initially, there was no Plymouth version of the R-body as company production manager Eugene Cafiero decided to pull the plug on all Plymouths larger than the Volare.
 This decision angered police fleet managers, who wanted a full-size Plymouth.
 In '79, substituting for the Fury was a stripped Chrysler Newport offered for the police market, which ended up proving quite popular with law enforcement agencies.
 Chrysler bowed to pressure and brought back an R-body Plymouth Gran Fury for the 1980 model year, which served alongside the smaller (but better performing) F-body Volare, which itself was discontinued in 1980, as was the 360 V8 engine in all cars.